AMC Amitron: Potential market

-American Motors' original plans were to offer the Amitron for sale to commuters and urban shoppers in five years, and Chapin said AMC had discussed the venture with its bankers and creditors, and "they are about as enthusiastic about it".
+American Motors' original plans were to offer the Amitron for sale to commuters and urban shoppers in five years.
+Chapin said AMC had discussed the venture with its bankers and creditors, and "they are about as enthusiastic about it".
 The Amitron was also well received by the public.
 The new technology was still in the infant stage and it was not expected to be popular "until the end of the decade."
 Competitors were also skeptical of AMC's rapid deployment, stating it would take ten years to have a practical battery.
 Moreover, research programs to develop clean transportation in the U.S. ceased.
 The Amitron did not go beyond the prototype stage.
 The expensive batteries forced AMC to halt further experiments with advanced technology electric vehicles for several years.

 Legacy

 The AMC Pacer was influenced by the Amitron's short, wide dimensions, along with optionally including three front seats.
 The abruptly terminating rear end of the concept car influenced the AMC Gremlin.

-American Motors' battery-powered vehicle development continued under a partnership with Gould (Gould Electronics after selling its battery operations) that lead to the mass production of the Jeep DJ-5E starting in 1974.
+American Motors' battery-powered vehicle development continued under a partnership with Gould (Gould Electronics after selling its battery operations) that led to the mass production of the Jeep DJ-5E starting in 1974.
 This rear-wheel-drive mini-delivery van was also known as the Electruck.
 Regenerative braking was effective at speeds above 22.5 mph and the system included current-limiting to prevent overcharging the lead-acid batteries.

 In 1977, AMC introduced their "Concept 80" line of experimental vehicles, which included the AM Van, Grand Touring, Concept I, Concept II, and Jeep II.
-Along with this lineup, AMC renamed the Amitron to be the Electron, added side-view mirrors to the windows, and gave it a fresh paint job.
+Along with this lineup, AMC renamed the Amitron to Electron, added side-view mirrors to the windows, and gave it a fresh paint job.
 The show car was not driveable because it did not have a power train.

 The design has been characterized by some observers as "hot, sexy, cute and practical."
 The exterior's angular design was also ahead of its time because it was not until the 1970s that wedge-shaped bodies were finally adopted for production cars.
 The Amitron featured a polygonal exterior design that "looks like a miniature Cybertruck" that was unveiled in late 2019 by Tesla, Inc.